Where to Stay in Prince Edward County: Accommodation & Area Guide

 Boutique Hotels in Prince Edward County

-As the County grows in popularity, so have the number of diverse places to stay.
-No longer is the County served by only older style inns and bed and breakfasts – not that there is anything wrong with this!
+As the County grows in popularity, so has the number of diverse places to stay.
+No longer is the County served by only older-style inns and bed and breakfasts – not that there’s anything wrong with this.
 It just means there’s a better hotel offering in the region for visitors to choose from.

 If you’re looking for a boutique hotel in Prince Edward County, you have to check out some of these beautiful places to stay: